dmitry-ivanov/laravel-helper-functions/README.md

 // ]
 ```

-Optionally, you can set required sort order:
+You can set required sort order:

 ```php
 $array = [